 Duke’s nationally ranked lung program sets standards for treatment and management of COPD in North Carolina and around the world.
-COPD, short for chronic obstructive pulmonary disease, refers to two related conditions: emphysema (when air sacs in the lungs that help transfer oxygen into the blood are destroyed), and chronic bronchitis (when airways leading to the lungs become inflamed, irritated and scarred).
-No matter whether you have chronic bronchitis or emphysema, we offer the latest diagnostic tools and treatments to reduce your COPD symptoms, improve your lung function, get you back to good health and improve your quality of life.
+COPD, or chronic obstructive pulmonary disease, refers to two related conditions: emphysema -- when air sacs in the lungs that help transfer oxygen into the blood are destroyed -- and chronic bronchitis -- when airways leading to the lungs become inflamed, irritated, and scarred.
+No matter whether you have chronic bronchitis or emphysema, we offer the latest diagnostic tools and treatments to reduce your COPD symptoms, improve your lung function, get you back to good health, and improve your quality of life.

-- Unmatched experience and expertise.
-Our lung team, which is consistently ranked in the top five by U.S. News and World Report, features a dedicated airway research center and a lung transplant team that is also among the most active in the nation.
-In addition, lung care programs around the world rely on our doctors for guidance on how to structure their pulmonary rehabilitation programs.
+- A lung team that is consistently ranked in the top five by U.S. News and World Report, including a dedicated airway research center and a lung transplant team that is among the most active in the nation.
+In addition, lung care programs around the world have sought our pulmonary rehabilitation program as models for their own.

-- A personal care team.
-Your team may include lung doctors, counselors, rehab specialists, and other healthcare professionals who address your unique healthcare needs.
-This health care team will help you manage your emphysema or chronic bronchitis, as well as your COPD symptoms.
+- A personal care team that may include lung doctors (pulmonologists), counselors, rehab specialists, and other healthcare professionals.
+Your team will address your unique healthcare needs, helping you manage your emphysema or chronic bronchitis, as well as your COPD symptoms.

-- Continued support after treatment.
-Our five-week pulmonary rehabilitation program teaches you how to exercise, eat right, quit smoking, lose weight and make other lifestyle changes that will keep your chronic bronchitis and emphysema under control, improve your COPD symptoms, and your lung function.
+- A five-week pulmonary rehabilitation program that teaches you how to exercise, eat right, quit smoking, lose weight, and make other lifestyle changes that will keep your chronic bronchitis and emphysema under control, improve your COPD symptoms, and maximize your lung function.

 Research has found that stopping smoking reduces the risks of COPD progressing or getting worse, no matter how old you are or the stage of your illness.
 We offer several excellent smoking cessation programs and aids to help you kick the habit.